Trail runner, cheerleader, mummy, equestrian, Spartan

 My most memorable race ever is the Lakeland 50.
 I pretty much walked it after being told for two separate medical reasons that I couldn’t.
 Couldn’t, not shouldn’t.
 Damn M.S.

 I’m Bristol born and bred, but not afflicted by the full accent.
 I’m often found loitering at running events in various disguises like the Grim Reaper and a Crafty Fox.
 I have plenty of time for anyone who pushes their limits at running regardless of ability/speed.

 Oh, I’m a gashead.
 Come on you blues!

 #FOMO made me do it!

-Hi I am a Bournemouth Jogger living in Poole, Dorset, and have been running for 7 years.
-A spontaneous decision in 2012 saw me sign up to the 2013 Bournemouth Marathon with zero running experience and the outlook of how hard can it really be.
+Hi I am a Bournemouth Jogger living in Poole, Dorset, and have been running for seven years.
+A spontaneous decision in 2012 saw me sign up to the 2013 Bournemouth Marathon with zero running experience and the outlook of, ‘How hard can it really be?’

-When it comes to organised races, you cant beat a good White Star Frolic in the countryside.
-Here is where you will find all kinds of runners, including those who have never run off road before or have recently completed a Couch to 5k.
-Its great to see them achieve what they didn’t think was possible and I hope as a LIRF and White Star Ambassador I can encourage more non-runners to put on their trainers and give it a go.
+When it comes to organised races, you can’t beat a good White Star Runnig Frolic in the countryside.
+Here is where you will find all kinds of runners, including those who have never run off-road before or have recently completed a Couch to 5K course It’s great to see them achieve what they didn’t think was possible, and I hope as a LIRF and White Star Ambassador I can encourage more non-runners to put on their trainers and give it a go.